Leica M10: Leica M10 (P) Monochrom

-The Leica M10P Monochrom is the third iteration of such a camera equipped with a black-and-white only sensor, Leica being the only brand manufacturing monochrome non-medium format cameras (Phase One produces the IQ4 Achromatic).
+The Leica M10P Monochrom is the third iteration of such a camera equipped with a black-and-white only sensor, Leica being one of only a few brands manufacturing monochrome non-medium format cameras (Phase One produces the IQ4 Achromatic, Pentax produces the K-3 Mark III Monochrome - an APS-C sensor dSLR).

 The first generation started with the Leica M9, equipped with the Kodak 18 MP CCD sensor, in 2012.

 The next model, code name Typ 246, was derived from the Leica M240: it had a 24 MP CMOS full-frame sensor, and was released in 2015.

 The M10P Monochrom is the third generation of the black-and-white only concept.
 It shares most of its construction with the (color) M10P released in 2018: